matmu/vep/README.md

 `<version>` is a tag representing the Ensembl version and the species + version of the reference genome.
 Examples for available versions are **99-GRCh38** (VEP v99 with cache for reference GRCh38) or **99-GRh37** (VEP v99 and cache for reference GRCh37).
 The version **latest** is always the most recent Ensembl version with cache for reference GRCh38.

-Visit https://hub.docker.com/r/matmu/vep/tags to get a list of all available versions.
+Visit https://hub.docker.com/r/matmu/vep/tags to get a list of all **available versions**.

 ## Run VEP